 - You have to pay for everything (carry on luggage, checked luggage, picking your seat, water and sodas on board, snacks)

-- No in-flight entertainment, not even wifi
+- No in-flight entertainment, but paid wifi is coming

 - Very little legroom (unless you upgrade your seat) on the newer planes

 - Tiny tables on newer planes that would not hold a laptop

 The most popular area to stay in Chicago is the Magnificent Mile, on or right off Michigan Ave.
 A cool spot is the Inn of Chicago.
 It was right in the center of everything, so it was a close walk to all kinds of restaurants, parks, and night life.